Wsm2110/Faster.Map/README.md

 3. DenseMapSIMD<Tkey, TValue> is a next level hashmap using simd intructions.
    The default loadfactor is 0.9.
 This allows us to store 15% more entries than a dictionary while maintaining incredible speed.
    This hashmap is fast and i mean mindblowing fast.
-DenseMapSIMD wont cache hashcodes, using types like strings actually need a wrapper that caches the hashcode.
-Hence using a slow hash fuction will result in a slow hashmap.

  ## Examples
   ### Default Example